 What is a Mining and Geological Engineer?

-A mining and geological engineer is someone who designs mines for the safe and efficient removal of minerals (such as coal and metals) for manufacturing and utilities.
+A mining and geological engineer designs mines for the safe and efficient removal of minerals (such as coal and metals) for manufacturing and utilities.
 Mining engineers work mostly in mining operations in remote locations, however some work in sand-and-gravel operations located near larger cities.

 What does a Mining and Geological Engineer do?